Building Healthy Communities Program

 Middle school program

 The middle school program is a partnership that includes the Michigan Department of Community Health and the University of Michigan.
 The partnership implements Project Healthy Schools, a program that was created in 2004.
-To date, Project Healthy Schools operates in 33 schools and has reached more than 18,500 students.
-Building Healthy Communities will impact an additional eight schools, reaching more than 4,500 students in the 2013-2014 school year.
-The project will reach 20 new schools in the next three years.
+To date, Project Healthy Schools operates in 42 schools and has reached more than 23,000 students.
+A minimum of 8 new middle schools will participate in the program during the 2014-2015 school year.